xwinxu/bayeSDE/README.md

 > Arbitrarily expression approximate posteriors from learning non-Gaussian marginals.

 #### Image Classification:
 All hyperparameters can be found in the training script.
-Train with adjoint for memory efficient backpropagation and adaptive mode for adaptive computation.
+Train with adjoint for memory efficient backpropagation and adaptive mode for adaptive computation (and ensure `--adjoint_adaptive True` if training with adjoint and adaptive modes).
 ```
 python examples/torch/sdebnn_classification.py --train-dir <output directory> --data cifar10 --dt 0.05 --method midpoint --adjoint True --adaptive True --adjoint_adaptive True --inhomogeneous True
 ```